Apps

 This approach not only enables students to 'see' the math in action but also to 'feel' it.
 Tactile experiences like these help to build a more intuitive understanding of mathematical concepts, which can be particularly beneficial for students with Dyscalculia who may struggle with more traditional, abstract instruction.

-Using a number line, for instance, can help students visualize the concept of greater than or less than and can illustrate the operations of addition and subtraction.
+Using a number line, for instance, can help students visualise the concept of greater than or less than and can illustrate the operations of addition and subtraction.
 Manipulatives like fraction bars or pie charts can be useful in teaching fractions, as they provide a clear, visual way to understand parts of a whole.

 3. Visual Aids: Visual aids are a vital part of multisensory instruction.
 They offer a visual representation of concepts and can make abstract ideas more concrete.
 Charts, diagrams, drawings, or color-coding techniques can all be helpful.